bribes/Unofficial-NameMC-API-Docs/README.md

 # www.faav.tk/v1/namemc/

-Unofficial API Documentation for https://namemc.com.
+Unofficial NameMC API Documentation made by Faav#0130.
+Documentation for https://namemc.com/ and www.faav.tk/v1/namemc.

 Need help with using the API?
 DM me on Discord Faav#0130